DangerousDaniel/My-Portfolio-Website-Recreation-Work-Examples/README.md

-# My Portfolio Website Recreation - Work Examples.
+# My Portfolio Website Recreation - Work Examples

 Welcome top the work examples repo for my portfolio website creation.

-## About The Repo:
+## About The Repo
 The repo has my work examples for NSCC IT Programming Projects and Assignments.

 ## Term and Conditions